sovereigndaddy/blog/_posts/2022-04-25-switching-to-linux.markdown

 ### My Adventure

 #### Goal
-The overall goal is to STOP using the Windows OS for good.
+My goal was to STOP using the Windows OS.
 To accomplish this, I'm going to take my old gaming computer, currently running Windows 7 Professional, and install Linux OS on it.
+I'm going to wipe the 2nd drive in the system, since I'm planning on using that one solely for the Linux OS.

 #### Scenario & Setup
 ##### Old Gaming Computer Specs

 |:--------------------|:----------------------------------------------|
 | Operating System    | Windows 7 Professional                        |